DitroniX/CWX-Compact-Weather-Station/README.md

 ## CWX v3 Compact IoT Weather Station (NEW for October 2024)

-**IN PRODUCTION October 2024**

-Powered by a single CR123 Lithium battery, this NEW CWX-3-BME280 Board is a Compact Weather Station for IoT Home Automation, providing:
+Powered by a single CR123 Lithium battery, or external DC power, this NEW CWX-3-BME280 Board is a Compact Weather Station for IoT Home Automation, providing:

  - Barometric Pressure
  - Ambient Temperature